san99tiago/ARCHITECTURE_AUTOMATION/README.md

-# AUTOMATIZACIÓN DE PROYECTOS EN EMPRESA DE ARQUITECTURA :house:
+# AUTOMATION OF EXCEL SHEETS FOR ARCHITECTURE BUSINESS :house:

 This project is an old version of a simple automation implementation that generates a organized Excel file with the important information of a small architecture business.
 The first old project was based in a simple ".txt" file that saved the information, but now I'm working